tammariah/CSE-6214/README.md

-# CSE-6214
+# CSE-6214: E-Commerece Platform
-A e-commerce web application with the minimum function of allowing:
--Users with different roles to log in and out of the platfrom.
--Buyers to research, compare, buy, and return different types of products from sellers -Sellers to add, sell, and recieve payment for their available products.
--Admin to approve/block new user accounts and products and over see the actions of the other users.
+A e-commerce web application with the minimum function of allowing three different types of users to log in and out of the platform and perform their user type based actions.
+Each type of user (Buyer, Seller, or Admin) has different rights to access certain functionalities.
+Buyers have the ability to search, compare, buy, and return products from different selllers.
+Selllers have the ability to add, sell, and recieve payments for the products they have avaliable.
+Admins are able to approve/block new users accounts and products.
+Additionally, Admins can over see the actions of different users.

-Team Members
+## Team Members
 Mariah Tam
-tammariah
+@tammariah